-5. Continue to roast rava till the rava become fragrant and changes its color.
+5. Continue to roast till the rava becomes fragrant and changes color.
 No need to brown the rava.
 The texture will also appear crumbly, loose and light.

 Roasting rava takes about 10 to 12 minutes on low heat.
-Once the rava becomes hot, then you have to stir non-stop so that the rava does not get browned or burnt
+Once the rava becomes hot, you have to stir non-stop so that the rava does not get browned or burnt

-6. Once the rava has roasted well, then add 6 tablespoons grated fresh coconut.
+6. Once the rava has roasted well, add 6 tablespoons grated fresh coconut.
 You can also add desiccated coconut instead of fresh coconut.

 Omit coconut if you don’t have it or you don’t want to use it.

-7. Stir and roast for about one to two minutes on a low heat.
+7. Stir and roast for about 1 to 2 minutes on low heat.

 8. Now, keep the pan on the kitchen counter and let the laddu mixture cool at room temperature.

-9. When the laddu mixture has cooled, take ½ cup sugar (120 grams) in a grinder jar or a blender.
+9. When the ladoo mixture has cooled, take ½ cup sugar (120 grams) in a grinder jar or a blender.

 10. Blend or grind the sugar to a fine powder.
-Now do not open the lid.
+Do not open the lid immediately.
 Wait for a few minutes.
 If you open the lid immediately, you will see some sugar powder drifting in the air.

-11. To the powdered sugar in the jar, add the roasted rava and coconut mixture.
+11. To the powdered sugar in the jar, add the roasted rava-coconut mixture.

 12. Grind or blend to a semi-fine or fine texture but do make it to a floury texture.
 I usually grind to an almost fine texture.
 Keep the grinder jar aside.

-13. In the same pan, in which rava was roasted heat 3 tablespoons ghee on a low to medium-low heat.
+13. In the same pan in which rava was roasted, heat 3 tablespoons ghee on low to medium-low heat.

-14. Add 3 tablespoons of chopped nuts.
+14. Add 3 tablespoons chopped nuts.
 You can add almonds, pistachios, cashews or any nuts you like.

 15. Fry the nuts in the ghee, stirring often.

-16. Fry till they start to become golden.
+16. Fry till the nuts start to become golden.